ndthanhduy911/vltk/web/public_html/assets/frontend/plugins/README.txt

   2-a) UPDATE A PLUGIN

-    The Project template is a static HTML template so you have to update or maintain the plugins manually if you want to keep your website updated.
+    VL-VLKT template is a static HTML template so you have to update or maintain the plugins manually if you want to keep your website updated.
     We highly recommend you check (or watch) the repositories of the third-party plugins for updates, bug fixes etc, and use the updated versions of the plugins